vickyhella/vickyhella.github.io/docs/website-management/broken-links.md

 ### Command-line tools

-You can check if a site contains broken link from the terminal.
-[Broken-link-checker](https://github.com/stevenvachon/broken-link-checker) is the tool I found useful.
+You can check if a site contains broken links from the terminal.
+[Broken-link-checker](https://github.com/stevenvachon/broken-link-checker) is the tool that you can choose.

 First, you need to install the tool as follows: